codeforkansascity/clear-my-record-law-codification/docs/service.md

 ## Status - Draft, needs review,

-Organizations that need to be notified if expunged to *remove records.
+When expunged organizations that need to be notified to *remove records.
 (Paul)*

 ## List to Always Include